19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (C) the stability of the financial system in Singapore; and

-(D) any other matter that the Authority considers relevant; and
+(D) any other matter that the Authority considers relevant;

+[Act 31 of 2017 wef 29/10/2018]

-(d) the transfer involves the whole or part of the significant business of the transferor.
+(d) the transfer involves the whole or part of the significant business of the transferor; and

+[Act 31 of 2017 wef 29/10/2018]

+(e) where the transferee is to carry on the whole or part of the significant business of the transferor, the transferee is, or will be applying to be, approved, authorised, designated, recognised, registered, licensed or otherwise regulated, under this Act or any of the written laws set out in the Schedule, to carry on the significant business of the transferor.

+[Act 31 of 2017 wef 29/10/2018]

-(2) Where the transferor is a pertinent financial institution incorporated or established outside Singapore, any determination shall only be in respect of the transferor’s business (or any part thereof) which is reflected in the books of the transferor in Singapore in relation to the transferor’s operations in Singapore, and the references to depositors and affected persons in subsection (1)(c) shall be construed accordingly.
+(2) Where the transferor is a pertinent financial institution incorporated or established outside Singapore, any determination shall only be in respect of the transferor’s business (or any part thereof) which is reflected in the books of the transferor in Singapore in relation to the transferor’s operations in Singapore, and the references to depositors, policy owners and affected persons in subsection (1)(c) shall be construed accordingly.

+[Act 31 of 2017 wef 29/10/2018]

+(2A) Where the transferor is an insurer licensed under the Insurance Act, any determination made by the Authority for the purpose of subsection (1) may include a determination as to whether guaranteed policy moneys in relation to any policy should be adjusted upon the proposed transfer so as to achieve an orderly resolution of the transferor.

+[Act 31 of 2017 wef 29/10/2018]

 (3) The Authority may, before making a determination, appoint one or more persons —

 (a) to perform an independent assessment of —

-(i) the proposed transfer of the business (or any part thereof) of the transferor; and
+(i) the proposed transfer of the business (or any part thereof) of the transferor;

+[Act 31 of 2017 wef 29/10/2018]

 (ii) the consideration, if any, that should be paid by the transferee; and

+(iii) where the transferor is an insurer licensed under the Insurance Act, whether guaranteed policy moneys in relation to any policy should be adjusted upon the proposed transfer so as to achieve an orderly resolution of the transferor; and

+[Act 31 of 2017 wef 29/10/2018]

 (b) to furnish to the Authority a report on the assessment and on the proposed transfer.